 Lery, Trendsquire

 We work with audience demand forecasting in clothing design, so working with data is key.
 It relies on two innovations.
-One is transdisciplinary using predictive analytics applying mathematical models in trend analytics.
+One is transdisciplinary – using predictive analytics applying mathematical models in trend analytics.
 The second is the use of neural networks (artificial intelligence) in data processing: automatic image tagging and correlation detection.
 Automatic tagging uses computer vision.
 Interestingly, the API proposed by Google turned out to be less efficient than the neural network of our colleagues from St. Petersburg.

 Acar, EHI Retail Institute